Usage#

 Most of the other configuration options can be left on their default values for now.
 Once you have made any changes save the file and return to your terminal.

-Running TopoStats with my_config.yaml
+Running TopoStats with my_config.yaml#

-To use your new configuration file you need to inform topostats process
+To use your new configuration file you need to inform topostats process to use that file rather than the defaults,

-this is done using the --config config.yaml
+this is done using the --config config.yaml file.

-NB this assumes that you are in the same directory as your scans where you have saved the my_config.yaml
+NB this assumes that you are in the same directory as your scans where you have saved the my_config.yaml file that

 you edited.
 That doesn’t have to be the case but it makes life easier for if you are not familiar with absolute